Rights and Responsibilities of Students

 CDO Coaching Appointments

 Coaching appointments are made via the Career Management System (CMS).
 A student who needs to cancel an appointment must do so via CMS as far in advance as is feasible.
-For “just-in-time” needs, send a Slack message, call, or stop by the CDO.
+For “just-in-time” needs, use open hour, send a Slack message, call, or stop by the CDO.

 CDO Programming